hoaloken61998/Bubble-Store/README.md

 ---

 ## 2. Data Structure Overview
 The project uses the operation data of a coffee shops (2022–2024).

+1. **OrderMasters**
+   - Stores high-level information about each order (date, status, customer, employee, manager).

+2. **OrderDetails**
+   - Contains itemized details for each order (products purchased, quantity, discounts, ratings).

+3. **Products**
+   - Catalog of products offered by the store, including name, size, category, price, and availability.

+4. **ProductCategories**
+   - Defines categories for products

+5. **Recipes**
+   - Maps products to the ingredients used in their preparation.

+6. **Ingredients**
+   - Details of all ingredients used, including name, measurement units, and quantities.

+7. **IngredientCategories**
+   - Groups ingredients into categories

+8. **Employees**
+   - Information about staff members (personal details, job titles, hiring info).

+10. **Customers**
+   - Basic customer information such as ID and profile

 <img src="https://github.com/hoaloken61998/Bubble-Store/blob/main/docs/images/ERD.png" alt="ERD Diagram" width="70%"/>